-- 1. Clearly state the proposal's goals, objectives, activities, and timeline (by month or quarter) to plan for and exercise STCJ consistent with requirements of the Indian Civil Rights Act, as amended, 25 U.S.C. §§ 1301 1305.
+- 1. Clearly state the proposal goals, objectives, activities, and timeline (by month or quarter) to plan for and exercise STCJ consistent with requirements of the Indian Civil Rights Act, as amended, 25 U.S.C. §§ 1301 1304.
 For each goal/objective, identify the related gaps and needs identified in the previous section.
 This information can be presented in table format for clarity.
-Note: Participation in OVW TTA and the ITWG including those specifically designed for Alaska tribes are required activities.
-Further, seeking designation by the Attorney General to participate in the Alaska Pilot Program, pursuant to 25 U.S.C. § 1305(d), must be included as an activity.
-Designation as a pilot tribe must be received PRIOR TO exercising STCJ over non-Indian offenders. - 2.
+Note: Participation in OVW TTA and the ITWG must be included as an activity. - 2.
 Identify the tangible products to be purchased, developed, or revised with grant funds (e.g., data collection systems, audio or video recording systems, law and order codes, administrative rules, or curricula).
 For each tangible product, discuss how the item will enhance and/or enable the tribe to exercise STCJ. - 3.
 If the proposal includes costs to support technology, describe the plan to address victim safety concerns (e.g., confidentiality, safety planning, informed consent) that may arise from the use of technology (e.g., security systems, audio recording systems, GPS monitoring, computer software systems).
 If the proposal does not include using grant funds to support technology, the applicant should specifically state such. - 4.
-Describe how the proposed project will address the unique needs of the

-- traditionally underserved populations identified in the Purpose of the Proposal section above. - 5.
+Describe how the proposed project will address the unique needs of the traditionally underserved populations identified in the Purpose of the Proposal section above. - 5.
 Describe how the proposed project will be fully accessible to individuals with disabilities, individuals who are Deaf or hard of hearing, and persons with limited English proficiency. - 6.
 Describe how survivors and individuals with applicable lived experiences related to the project (such as involvement in the justice system, homelessness, or substance use) have been consulted to inform or otherwise contributed to the development of the proposed project and/or will be consulted as the project is implemented.